 GDP = Consumption $3T-Imports $1T+Government $2T = $4T

-It’s time to get your head out of your ideology (and your textbook), before it destroys our country.
+It’s time to get your head out of your textbook (and your ideology), before it destroys our country.

 As always, critique welcome.